salandr/goit-rental-cars/README.md

 <a name="about-the-project"></a>

-At RentalCampers, we're passionate about fostering unforgettable experiences in the great outdoors.
+At CampersUA, we're passionate about fostering unforgettable experiences in the great outdoors.
 Whether you're a seasoned camper or a first-time adventurer, we're here to simplify your journey by connecting you with the perfect camper rental for your next escapade.